javaidiqbal11/javaidiqbal11/README.md

 - Computer vision applications
 - Recommender systems and predictive analytics
 - Data analytics and time series analysis solutions
-- Building APIs with Django, FastAPI, and Flask
+- Building APIs with Django, FastAPI, and FlaskApp
 - Developing LLM models for various chatbots
 - Utilizing LangChain and LangGraph for multi-agent applications
 - Creating multilingual chatbots using the LangChain framework